Ala'a Eldin Yousif

-Ala'a Eldin Yousif (born January 3, 1982) is a Sudanese footballer who currently plays for the Sudanese club Al-Merrikh in the Sudanese Premier League.
+Ala'a Eldin Yousif (born January 3, 1982) is a Sudanese footballer who currently plays for the Sudanese club Al-Merrikh SC in the Sudanese Premier League.

 He is a member of the Sudan National Football Team.

-He captained the national in the last four final qualifiers of the qualifying of the African zone.
-He was brought from El-Merreikh in December 2004 to the bitter rivals Al-Hilal.
-After playing for 7 years with Al-Hilal, he returned to Merreikh in July 2012.
+He captained the national team in the last four tiers of the African zone finals qualifiers.
+He was brought from Al-Merrikh SC in December 2004 to the bitter rivals Al-Hilal.
+After playing for 7 years with Al-Hilal, he returned to Al Merrikh in July 2012.

 International career

 International goals

 Scores and results list Sudan's goal tally first.